mofas/CSCI-P565-30620/be/README.md

 You can change `hello_world` to other text, and to see what happen.

-Another example is `http://localhost:5000/add/5/6`, it will return the sum of two number you give.
+Another example is `http://localhost:5000/add/5/6`, it will return the sum of two numbers you give.

-Take look on src/index.js to see what is logic there.
+Take look on src/index.js to see what logic there.

-Please add your toy api and commit to github for practicing.
+Please add your own api and commit to github for practicing.